jhrcek/relation-explorer/README.md

 Various interesting facts that could be shown in UI:
 - [ ] We can reconstruct the order relation from the lattice operation infimum and supremum by x ≤ y <=> x = x ⋀ y <=> x ⋁ y = y

+- Number of labeled and unlabeled lattices: https://oeis.org/A055512 and https://www.researchgate.net/publication/225384356_Counting_Finite_Lattices